Lorenzo0111/SpigotUpdatesBot/README.md

 ## FAQ
 ### When does the public option mean?
   If set to true, everyone will be able to add his plugin and his server and channel to the bot, so everyone will have the ability to use it.
+### What is the api option?
+  If enabled, the program will start a webserver on the specified port, so you can get bot stats from there.